Chatloy/Interactive-Lab-Hub/Lab 1/README.md

 **_Players:_**
 It involves one lonely user occupied by working, studying or exercising.
 In my storyboard, Iris is working out while watch fitness video so she couldn't pay attention to the dangerous boiling kettle.
 Since she is living alone, her families and friends couldn't help her with boiling water and the only helper might be our TickerBell.
+And in my second idea, Iris could use this Tinkerbelle as the simplified heart rate detection smart bracelet.
+And it doesn't have to be a bulb, just different colors of lights.

 **_Activity:_**
 Iris is working out and her room is little far from kitchen and she is fully concentrated on the fitness exercises.
 She wanted to drink warm water, neither hot nor cold.
 And the boiling water could be dangerous since boiling water will overflow from the pot.

 **_Goals:_**
 Iris's goal is to exercise and to lose weight.
 And after she finished, she wants to drink warm water for she sweats a lot and feels extremely thirsty.